bbc/simorgh/src/app/components/Headings/README.md

 ## When to use this component

 These components can be used at any point on the page, however the `Headline` is designed to be used once at the top of the page.
-The `Subheadline` adds an `id` value to the `h2` which can be used as an ancor when referencing content.
+The `Subheadline` adds an `id` value to the `h2` which can be used as an anchor when referencing content.

 ## Accessibility notes